EloiStree/EloiStree/README.md

 > Just a guy that enjoy exploring new-tech for the fun of observing what we can do with this magic we call "Code".

-( If you know a way to let's me pay bills without commercial sponsor and without losing the open source part.
-Feel free to ping me ;) )

 Support my works 💰🪙:
 https://en.tipeee.com/eloistree/